airalab/robonomics-wiki/docs/en/raspberry-setup.md

 Nmap done: 256 IP addresses (4 hosts up) scanned in 2.07 seconds
 ```

-In this example we can see that the Raspberry Pi's address is `192.168.43.56`.
-Now you can connect to it over ssh:
+In this example the Raspberry Pi's address is `192.168.43.56`.
+Now connect to it over ssh:

 ```bash
 ssh ubuntu@192.168.43.56
 ```

-## Manually Installation
+## Manual Installation
 If It's necessary, you can create PRi image manually.
-For this you should choose **[64-bit Ubuntu Server 22.04 LTS](https://ubuntu.com/download/raspberry-pi/thank-you?version=22.04&architecture=server-arm64+raspi) or newer**  and then repeat **" Configuration RPi"**.
+For this you should choose **[64-bit Ubuntu Server 22.04 LTS](https://ubuntu.com/download/raspberry-pi/thank-you?version=22.04&architecture=server-arm64+raspi) or newer**  and then repeat [Configuration RPi](###Configuration RPi).
 The required image you can find in RPi imager program.

 ### Home Assistant installation
 Now we need to install Home Assistant to the Raspberry Pi.
 Official website oh Home Assistant can be found [here](https://www.home-assistant.io/).

 We will install `Home Assistant Core`.
-It's actual version is 2022.6.2  and instruction assumes that we already have installed Python 3.9 or newer.
+It's actual version is 2022.6.2  and instruction assumes that we already have Python 3.9 or newer installed.

 Let's start.
-The easiest way is use our bash script `installation.sh`  to update system and install all dependencies automatically.
+The easiest way is to use our bash script `installation.sh`  to update system and install all dependencies automatically.
-For this download file from [here](https://github.com/LoSk-p/robonomics-hass-utils/tree/main/raspberry_pi) to your raspberry Pi.
-Then change user's rights to this file and start it:
+For this download file from [here](https://github.com/LoSk-p/robonomics-hass-utils/tree/main/raspberry_pi) to your Raspberry Pi.
+Then change user's rights for this file and start it:

 ```shell
 chmod a+x instalation.sh